Upside-Down Apple Cake With Whipped Cream – Mom’s Astonishing “Welcome Home” Delight

 Most of the time, though, early mornings finished early enough to allow me to jump on a tour bus and be on my way together with forty-fifty passengers.
 I would see the same things they saw, probably more if I happened to be a place I had visited before and knew what hidden corners I wanted to explore or (re)discover.

 Yep, I was paid to do this and enjoyed it 200%!

-It was a lot of work and equally fun.
+It was a lot of hard work and equally fun.
 Towards the end of the contract, I would experience some wear and tear.
-The worst was dealing with complaints such as “I went on this Rain Forest Canopy tour and it was raining all day.
+The worst was dealing with complaints such as “I went on this Rain Forest Canopy tour, and it was raining all day.
 I was not happy at all!”

-But most of all, I missed her baking.
-And most of the times there would be a massive cake in the fridge waiting for when the effects of jet lag would wear off.
+But most of all, I missed moms’ fabulous baking.
+And most of the time, there would be a massive upside-down apple cake smothered in whipping cream in the fridge, waiting for when the jet lag would wear off.

 The scent of it, the apples filled with nuts and cinnamon that reminded me of Christmas (which, by the way, I never spent at home in six years of working on cruise ships), everything was marvellous and made the start of my two months-long vacations stellar.

 The first glimpse of the cake was reason enough to forget sailing the oceans.
 After all, the cruise ships will always furrow the seas, and I will get a new contract until I decide it is time to make a career change or settle on firm land.
 It was time I enjoyed my vacation!

 At least it is how it used to be, this still being a memoir an’ all.
 The moment of writing recalls times other than the doomed years of the pandemic, which managed to halt a prosperous cruising industry among all the bad things that came out of it!